manansheel1991/Free_Falling_Object_States_Estimation_Using_Extended_Kalman_filter/README.md

 See the pdf file attached to know more about the project.

-See the 'code_file' for the MATLAB code.
+See the file 'free_fall.m' for the MATLAB code.